enrilwang/elec5619-backend/README.md

 # elec5619-backend

-## List all used libraries and their versions
+## Used libraries and their versions

 | Dependency                                             | Version              |
 | ------------------------------------------------------ | -------------------- |